-The plan will follow the student through high school and will be updated annually to reflect new assessments results, reviews of transcripts, and assess progress towards the goals listed above.
+The plan will follow the student through high school and will be updated annually to reflect new assessment results, reviews of transcripts, and assess progress towards the goals listed above.

 NTPS will update the High School & Beyond Plan for each student who has not earned a score of level 3 on the middle school mathematics assessment by ninth grade, to ensure that the student takes a math course in both 9th and 10th grade.
 This course may include career and technical equivalencies in math.
 Parents and guardians are encouraged to be a part of the process of developing and updating the plan.

-Starting with the Class of 2021, the content of the third credit of math and the third credit of science must be chosen by the student based on their interests with agreement of the student's guardian, school counselor, or principal.
+The content of the third credit for math and the third credit for science must be chosen by the student based on their interests with agreement from the student's guardian, school counselor, or principal.

 These steps are the same as 9th-12th graders, but adds the requirement to finish the 20 hours of community involvement to complete the requirements and meet graduation requirements.